Summary

 -

-- Provide symptomatic management (e.g., oral analgesics, cold foods, topical anesthesia).
+- Provide symptomatic treatment (e.g., oral analgesics, cold foods, topical anesthesia).

 - Consider hospital admission for IV fluids for patients who cannot tolerate oral intake.